Trump rips 'all talk,' 'no action' civil rights icon Lewis

 Lewis, an ally of King, was eventually elected to Congress in 1986.

+"John Lewis is an icon of the Civil Rights Movement who is fearless in the pursuit of justice and equality.
+He deserves better than this," she tweeted.

+Republican Sen. Ben Sasse, a frequent Trump critic, praised Lewis, "John Lewis and his 'talk' have changed the world."

-Lewis is one of an increasing number of Democratic lawmakers who are protesting Trump's inauguration after learning more about Russia's role in the 2016 election.
+Lewis is one of an increasing number of Democratic lawmakers who are boycotting Trump's inauguration after learning more about Russia's role in the 2016 election.
 Intelligence agencies have said Russia hacked Democratic groups with the intent of hurting Clinton's campaign and aiding Trump's.
-The President-elect has vehemently expressed skepticism at the conclusions.
+The President-elect has repeatedly expressed skepticism at the conclusions.

 "You cannot be at home with something that you feel that is wrong," Lewis told NBC News.